-5.1 MCG will work with MCNL to ensure that Mercy Corps global policies, procedures, practices and standards are consistent with and ensure compliance with applicable MCNL legal, contractual and donor restrictions.
-MCG will also endeavor to conduct all Mercy Corps operations in a manner consistent with NGO sector best practices
+- 5.1 MCG will work with MCNL to ensure that Mercy Corps global policies, procedures, practices and standards are consistent with and ensure compliance with applicable MCNL legal, contractual and donor restrictions.
+MCG will also endeavor to conduct all Mercy Corps operations in a manner consistent with NGO sector best practices and standards as well as Mercy Corps' own policies and procedures.
+In addition, the Mercy Corps annual planning process will include appropriate program and financial staff of MCNL and will be conducted in light of the agreed strategic objectives.
+It is understood that Mercy Corps will seek a diversified funding portfolio. - 5.2 With respect to all programs which will receive funding through MCNL, MCG shall:

-- 5.2 With respect to all programs which will receive funding through MCNL, MCG shall: - 4.2.1 Consult with MCNL regarding budget and staffing; - 4.2.2 Ensure sufficient monitoring is undertaken of project implementation and results, provide internal audit functions, provide information as requested for the proper financial recordkeeping and reporting and compliance with the corporate and charity law, agency personnel and operating policies and all grant terms and conditions; - 4.2.3 Coordinate resources to assist with the drafting of project proposals for MCNL; - 4.2.4 Provide technical assistance and day-to-day operational and headquarters support for all MCNL funded Projects; and - 4.2.5 Recruit, orient and supervise all staff employed in country offices.
+5.2.1 Consult with MCNL regarding budget and staffing;

+5.2.2 Ensure sufficient monitoring is undertaken of project implementation and results, provide internal audit functions, provide information as requested for the proper financial recordkeeping and reporting and compliance with the corporate and charity law, agency personnel and operating policies and all grant terms and conditions;

+5.2.3 Coordinate resources to assist with the drafting of project proposals for MCNL;

+5.2.4 Provide technical assistance and day-to-day operational and headquarters support for all MCNL funded Projects; and

+5.2.5 Recruit, orient and supervise all staff employed in country offices.